Aircloak/aircloak/README.md

 - __air__: a central control point only operating on non-sensitive data
 - __cloak__: a component deployed close to the data, performing the querying and anonymization

+## Prerequisites

+You need to have Erlang and Elixir installed.
+The required versions are stated in [this file](.tool-versions).
+The easiest way to install is to use [asdf version manager](https://github.com/asdf-vm/asdf).
+You need to install it, together with Erlang and Elixir plugins.
+Then from the project root folder run `asdf install`.